 We focus on providing the highest level of care and the best quality of life for patients and families by tending to their physical, emotional, psychological and spiritual needs.
 You are encouraged to ask questions and discuss any concerns with your care team.
 Each room is equipped with an interactive entertainment and education system at the bedside, giving you important resources and putting you in direct contact with the nursing staff from the convenience of your loved one’s room.
-The 25,000-square-foot Critical Care Center has a family waiting area that contains a family lounge, kitchenette and consultation room.
+The 25,000-square-foot Critical Care Unit has a family waiting area that contains a family lounge, kitchenette and consultation room.
 Nursing stations are located between every two rooms.

-The Critical Care Center also includes a Clinical Integration Center — a behind-the-scenes concept that serves a critical function in improving interaction and communication on behalf of our patients.
+The Critical Care Unit also includes a Clinical Integration Center — a behind-the-scenes concept that serves a critical function in improving interaction and communication on behalf of our patients.
 The CIC is made up of flexible works spaces that support multidisciplinary care, bringing clinicians from various fields together in support of the patient.
 Nurses, doctors, pharmacists, social workers and discharge planners have a place to share information and aid in decision making ensuring a more holistic approach to patient care with the best possible outcomes.

 The support and care you provide your loved one is an essential part of the healing process.
 To be an effective caregiver, be sure to also take care of yourself.
 Short visitation periods, adequate rest and proper nutrition are just as important for you as they are for your loved one.